Introduction to Wireless Networking

 Range

 You will see specifications for different brands of wireless networking devices quoting wildly different ranges.
-Take these claims with a pinch of salt.
-Unless the manufacturers have got something very wrong, or are operating at illegal power output levels, then products from different sources will all behave similarly since they are built to the same power standard.
+Take these claims of huge range with a pinch of salt.
+Unless the manufacturers have got something very wrong, or are operating at illegal power output levels, then products from different sources will behave much the same within similar parameters.
+Any variations in the true range between products, assuming the comparison is done with products running at similar power levels, comes down to factors such as antenna gain (different gain alters beam spread and also alters the affective receive sensitivity), receive sensitivity, and (particularly for indoor use) the ability to cope with multi-path reflection affects.

 There are two types of application in which wireless networking is used: internal and inter-building.